SIMULATeQCD: A simple multi-GPU lattice code for QCD calculations: Low-level implementation

 while the links are indexed by

 with

 where $H_i$, $H_t$ are the halo depths in different directions.

 In order to abstract these difficulties away from the user, we have implemented \ff{gSite} objects.
 A \ff{gSite} object holds all information about a site, including its coordinates and index in the local, global, and full context.
 All methods for calculating indices, coordinates, and movement along the lattice are contained in the \ff{GIndexer} class.
-The user can easily control odd/even indexing by passing a \ff{Layout} template parameter, which can be set to \ff{Even}, \ff{Odd}, or \ff{All}.
+With DG4 in mind, we make it easy for the user to control indexing by passing a \ff{Layout} template parameter, which can be set to \ff{Even}, \ff{Odd}, or \ff{All}.
 Similarly, the \ff{gSiteMu} class holds all information about link indexing.